Nikhilk91/Dashboard-and-Visualization/Lab7/README.md

 **Technology Used:** Python in Jupyter notebook to extract stock data from Yahoo Finance.
 This extraction is done from JSON file and then based on Ticker values the stock prices for 40+ companies were picked.
 In this Lab, we made use of Fuzzy Wuzzy giving more insights of how we can do string matchin using it.
 ***

+**Claim:** The financial markets does not punish security breaches

+**Warrant:** The stock prices is one of the parameter to judge a companies performance in the financial market.
+The positive change in stock price indicates that even after the data breach, company did not have to suffer much in terms of stock price.

+**Backing:**  The data is used from Yahoo Finance to get the stock prices.
+Link of Yahoo Finance: https://finance.yahoo.com/quote/ADBE/

+**Reservations:** The stock price we have taken here is average stock price for the year.
+We don’t know what was the immediate impact on the stock right after the breach.
+Also, the claim is based on just the stock prices.
+May be the market value of the company might have decreased due to the breach.
+This makes it difficult to conclude the claim with the present data.

+***
 #### Road map with future features/enhancements/features (For Lab-3):